ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

 ## Optional: Configuring {{site.data.keyword.cos_full_notm}}
 {: #mendix-cos}

 Some users might want to configure their deployed Mendix application to use {{site.data.keyword.cos_full}} for persistent storage and file uploads. {{site.data.keyword.cos_full_notm}} is an S3-compatible object storage service.
-To take advantage of S3-compatible file storage, Mendix applications must define the following environment variables to access a {{site.data.keyword.cos_full_notm}} instance:
+To take advantage of S3-compatible file storage, Mendix applications must define the following environment variables to access a {{site.data.keyword.cos_full_notm}} instance, after they have configured continuous delivery:

 * `S3_ACCESS_KEY_ID` - the S3 Key, which is part of {{site.data.keyword.cos_full_notm}} credentials
 * `S3_SECRET_ACCESS_KEY` - the S3 secret key, which is part of {{site.data.keyword.cos_full_notm}} credentials